 Other Advantages

 While ease of use, storage format, and security will likely apply to just about every use case, Duplicati offers a number of other features that can lighten your administrative load and offer peace of mind.
 For instance, Duplicati lets you establish schedules to automate your backup jobs and how you’d like to be notified on job completion or alerted if there’s a problem.
 If you have a distributed, or highly mobile team, this can be hugely helpful.
-Additionally, Duplicati can also be set to periodically download a random set of backup files, restore them, and verify their integrity again.
+Additionally, Duplicati can also be set to create parameters for how long files are retained.
+Smart backup lets you take control of all your files.
 Any backup strategy should include a testing regimen, and Duplicati provides an easy way to set one up in your workflow.

 Installing and Configuring Duplicati